 - Tape these two parts together so that they are attached.

-- Cut two holes on opposite sides of the top of the bottle.
+- Cut two holes on opposite sides at the top of the bottle trap.

 - Tie string or cord to these holes so that it can be hung somewhere.

 - Fill your trap with your bait of choi

 - Hang the trap up in a highly suspected wasp traffic area.

 - Check the wasp trap count regularly.